Johann Rosenmüller: Career

 Rosenmüller was born in Oelsnitz, near Plauen in Saxony.
 He studied at the University of Leipzig, graduating in 1640.
 He served as organist of the Nikolaikirche Leipzig from 1651, and had been assured of advancement to cantor.
 He became director of music in absentia to the Altenburg court in 1654.
-However, in 1655 he was accused of homosexual activities with choirboys.

-To avoid prison he fled to Italy, and by 1658 was employed at Saint Mark's in Venice.
+In 1655 he was accused of homosexual activities with choirboys.
+To avoid prison, he fled to Italy and, by 1658, was employed at St Mark's Basilica in Venice.
 He composed many vocal works while teaching at an orphanage for girls (Ospedale della Pietà), between 1678 and 1682.
 The works of Giovanni Legrenzi were among his Italian influences and his sacred compositions show the influence of Heinrich Schütz.

 In his last years, Rosenmüller returned to Germany with Duke Anton-Ulrich of Brunswick-Wolfenbüttel, at whose court he served as choir master.
 He died in Wolfenbüttel on 10 September 1684, and is buried there.